cjerdonek/groome-python-expected/docs/releasing.md

     $ python setup.py register -r test

 where the string "test" corresponds to the "[test]" section of the `.pypirc` file described above.

-As a convenience, Pizza's `setup.py` has added code that prompts you for confirmation prior to registering or uploading:
+As a convenience, Pizza's `setup.py` has extra code to prompt you for confirmation prior to registering or uploading:

     Are you sure you want to register to http://pypi.python.org/pypi (yes/no)?
     pizza: setup.py: [ERROR] aborted command: register

-This lets you double-check what server you are interacting with and helps to prevent unintentional writes to PyPI.
+This lets you double-check what server you're interacting with and helps prevent unintentional writes to PyPI.

 Each time you create a new version for release, you should register that version.
 If you make a mistake or find that the metadata is not correct